Please Read How You Can Help Keep the Encyclopedia Free

 In the west, the term “Confucianism” first came into use following contacts between Jesuit missionaries and Chinese scholars.
 The Jesuit term “Confucianism” is a Latinized version of the honorific reference to the great sage of China, Kong Fuzi.
 Minus the honorific fuzi, Confucius' name was Kong Qiu.
 The relatively recent origins of the western term should not obscure the fact that there had long before developed, among East Asian intellectuals, an understanding of Confucianism expressed not through a root reference to the founder Confucius, but instead to those who followed his teachings, the Ju, or scholars.

-Many western scholars also distinguish between Confucianism and Neo-Confucianism.
-As a term Neo-Confucianism has a variety of nuances but most scholars who use the term do so in reference to forms of Confucian philosophizing that emerged in the wake of Buddhism.
+Many western scholars typically distinguish between Confucianism and Neo-Confucianism.
+As an interpretive category, Neo-Confucianism has a variety of nuances but most scholars who use the term do so in reference to forms of Confucian philosophizing that emerged in the wake of Buddhism.
 Many of the philosophical positions that Buddhism endorsed had not been well addressed by earlier Confucian philosophers.
 For example, Buddhists often affirmed that metaphysically all things are empty of self-substantial being.
 Along similar lines, Buddhists claimed that the reality of common-sense is permeated with delusions based in egocentrism and ignorance.
 As such, it is the realm of suffering.
 Early Confucians had not typically discussed metaphysics, apparently thinking that common sense assumptions about the reality of this world were not in question.
 As Buddhist estimations of reality gained a greater hearing, Confucians formulated a metaphysics affirming the reality of the world of experience, explaining the substantial nature of the world by way of the notion of ki, a term indicating the generative force that is the transformative stuff of all that exists in an unending process of becoming.
 In positing this metaphysics of ki along with various other ideas related to ethics, politics, spirituality, and humanity, Confucian scholars expanded upon the basics of early Confucian thinking so much so that many modern interpreters have referred to them as “Neo-Confucians.”

 In this article, the term “Confucian” is used in reference to things (people, practices, discussions, texts, etc.) that derive from or relate directly to the Analects, as well as other works of ancient literature associated with the Analects and Confucius.
 The five classics of ancient China - including the Book of History, the Book of Changes, the Book of Poetry, the Book of Rites, and the Spring and Autumn Annals - are here considered as Confucian classics because they were, for the most part, thought to have been edited by Confucius.
 While modern scholars might well doubt that claim, most scholars in Chinese and East Asian history accepted the traditional accounts crediting Confucius with having edited the classics.
 The term “Neo-Confucian” refers to thinkers, ideas, texts, practices, and institutions that developed out of Confucian traditions as they were reinterpreted in the wake of Chinese and East Asian encounters with Buddhism.
 The term “Confucian” could equally apply to Neo-Confucians for simplicity's sake, though differences between Confucian and Neo-Confucian are sufficiently substantial to merit the distinction between the two groups.